French assistance to Nguyễn Ánh: Arms trade

 Nguyễn Ánh and Mgr Pigneau de Behaine also relied on French officers to obtain weapons and ammunitions throughout Asia through trade.

 In 1790, Jean-Marie Dayot was sent by Nguyễn Ánh to Manila and Macao to trade for military supplies.

 Olivier de Puymanel, after having built several fortresses for Nguyễn Ánh, focused on the trading of weapons from 1795.
 In 1795 and 1796, he made two trips to Macao, where he sold Cochinchinese agricultural products in exchange for weapons and ammunitions.
 In 1795 he also travelled to Riau to trade rice received from Nguyễn Ánh.
-In 1797–98, he travelled to Madras to obtain the remittance of the Armida, a warship belonging to Barizy, in the service of Nguyễn Ánh, which had been captured by the East India Company in 1797.
+In 1797–98, he travelled to Madras to obtain the remittance of the Armida, a warship belonging to Barizy, in the service of Nguyễn Ánh, which had been captured by the British EIC in 1797.

 Barizy, who had entered the service of Nguyễn Ánh in 1793, also sailed to Malacca and Pulau Pinang to exchange Cochinchinese products against weapons.
-His ship, the Armida was captured by the East India Company, but finally returned.
+His ship, the Armida was captured by the EIC, but finally returned.
 In 1800, Nguyễn Ánh sent him to trade with Madras to obtain weapons.
 According to one missionary, he was: